appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>
-Sets the label of the Currency Input.
+Sets the label on the widget.
 </dd>